 Discover® Student Loans

-Discover Student Loans is giving away $60,000 in college scholarships in 2022.
+Discover Student Loans is giving away college scholarships.
 Undergraduate and graduate students (and their parents) can enter to win 1 of 12 monthly scholarships worth $5,000 each.
 There is no essay requirement, no lengthy application and no purchase or student loan necessary to enter.
+New winner chosen every month.
+The earlier you enter, the more chances you have to win.
+Students and parents are eligible.
+Sweepstakes runs from February 1, 2023 through January 31, 2024.
+No purchase or student loan necessary to enter.

 Earnest Scholarship Fund